DiligentGraphics/DiligentEngine/README.md

   * Exact same client code for all supported platforms and rendering backends
     * No `#if defined(_WIN32)` ... `#elif defined(LINUX)` ... `#elif defined(ANDROID)` ...
     * No `#if defined(D3D11)` ... `#elif defined(D3D12)` ... `#elif defined(OPENGL)` ...
-  * Exact same HLSL shaders run on all platforms and all backends
+  * Exact same HLSL shaders run on all platforms and all back-ends
 * High performance
 * Modular design
   * Components are clearly separated logically and physically and can be used as needed
   * Only take what you need for your project
 * Clear object-based interface
-  * No global states
+  * No hidden global states
 * Key graphics features:
-  * Automatic shader resource binding designed to leverage the next-generation rendering APIs
+  * Automatic shader resource binding designed to leverage next-generation graphics APIs
   * Multithreaded command buffer generation
     * [50,000 draw calls at 300 fps](https://github.com/DiligentGraphics/DiligentEngine/tree/master/Projects/Asteroids) with D3D12/Vulkan backend
   * Descriptor, memory and resource state management